johanngyger/on-sw-eng/content/_index.md

 ### What Is Continuous Delivery?

-Continuous Delivery (CD) is the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.
+Continuous Delivery (CD) is the ability to get changes of all types—including new features, configuration changes, bug fixes, and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.

 <sup><sup><https://continuousdelivery.com></sup></sup>